ansibleguy/collection_opnsense/docs/source/modules/bind.rst

     :widths: 15 10 10 10 10 45

     "name","string","true","\-","domain_name, domain","Domain name of the zone.
 Both forward and reverse zones may be specified, i.e. example.com or 0.168.192.in-addr.arpa."
-    "mode","string","false","'master'","\-","Zone operation mode.
-One of: 'master', 'slave'" "master","list","false","\-","master_ip","Set the IP address of master server when using slave mode" "transfer_key_algo","string","false","\-","\-","Set the authentication algorithm for the TSIG key used to transfer domain data from the master server.
+    "mode","string","false","'primary'","\-","Zone operation mode.
+One of: 'primary', 'secondary'" "primary","list","false","\-","primary_ip, master, master_ip","Set the IP address of primary server when using secondary mode"
+    "transfer_key_algo","string","false","\-","\-","Set the authentication algorithm for the TSIG key used to transfer domain data from the primary server.
 One of: 'hmac-sha512', 'hmac-sha384', 'hmac-sha256', 'hmac-sha224', 'hmac-sha1', 'hmac-md5'"
-    "transfer_key_name","string","false","\-","\-","The name of the TSIG key, which must match the value on the master server"
+    "transfer_key_name","string","false","\-","\-","The name of the TSIG key, which must match the value on the primary server"
     "transfer_key","string","false","\-","\-","The base64-encoded TSIG key"
-    "allow_notify","list","false","\-","allow_notify_slave","A list of allowed IP addresses to receive notifies from" "transfer_acl","string","false","\-","allow_transfer","Name of an existing ACL - where you allow which server can retrieve zones"
+    "allow_notify","list","false","\-","allow_notify_secondary, allow_notify_slave","A list of allowed IP addresses to receive notifies from"
+    "transfer_acl","list","false","\-","allow_transfer","Name of an existing ACL - where you allow which server can retrieve zones"
-    "query_acl","string","false","\-","allow_query","Name of an existing ACL - where you allow which client are allowed to query this zone"
+    "query_acl","list","false","\-","allow_query","Name of an existing ACL - where you allow which client are allowed to query this zone"
     "ttl","integer","false","86400","\-","The general Time To Live for this zone.
 Between 60 and 86400" "refresh","integer","false","21600","\-","The time in seconds after which name servers should refresh the zone information.
 Between 60 and 86400"
-    "retry","integer","false","3600","\-","The time in seconds after which name servers should retry requests if the master does not respond.
+    "retry","integer","false","3600","\-","The time in seconds after which name servers should retry requests if the primary does not respond.
 Between 60 and 86400"
-    "expire","integer","false","3542400","\-","The time in seconds after which name servers should stop answering requests if the master does not respond.
+    "expire","integer","false","3542400","\-","The time in seconds after which name servers should stop answering requests if the primary does not respond.
 Between 60 and 10000000"
     "negative","integer","false","3600","\-","The time in seconds after which an entry for a non-existent record should expire from cache.
 Between 60 and 86400"
     "admin_mail","string","false","'mail.opnsense.localdomain","\-","The mail address of zone admin.
 A @-sign will automatically be replaced with a dot in the zone data"
     "server","string","false","'opnsense.localdomain","dns_server","The DNS server hosting this file.
 This should usually be the FQDN of your firewall where the BIND plugin is installed"